kubernetes/website/content/en/docs/concepts/services-networking/service.md

 IPVS rules with Kubernetes Services and Endpoints periodically.
 This control loop ensures that IPVS status matches the desired state.
-When accessing a Service, IPVS will direct traffic to one of the backend Pods.
+When accessing a Service, IPVS directs traffic to one of the backend Pods.

 The IPVS proxy mode is based on netfilter hook function that is similar to iptables mode, but uses hash table as the underlying data structure and works